Kyle Wellwood: Winnipeg Jets & EV Zug

 After becoming a free agent in the off-season, Wellwood signed a one-year, US$700,000 contract with the Winnipeg Jets on September 8, 2011.
 With 47 points on the season, Wellwood set a career-high in points, while tying his previous career-high of 18 goals in a season.
 On July 13, 2012, Wellwood re-signed with the Jets on a one-year $1.6 million contract.
 After the 2012–13 season, Winnipeg opted not extend his contract, thereby making Wellwood an unrestricted free agent.
 After failing to sign with any NHL team, Wellwood signed a one-month contract with EV Zug of the Swiss National League A. After expiration of the contract, he reportedly retired from professional hockey with his "heart no longer in the game," though he stated he would explore NHL options before officially retiring.

 International play

 As a junior in his fourth and final OHL season, Wellwood competed for Canada at the 2003 World Junior Championships, earning a silver medal.
 He contributed one goal and four assists in six games.

 Personal life

-His brother Eric is currently the head coach of the Newfoundland Growlers of the ECHL.
+His brother Eric is currently the assistant coach of the Toronto Marlies of the AHL.
 Eric played for the Philadelphia Flyers after being selected by the team in the sixth round of the 2009 NHL Entry Draft.

+In May 2025, Wellwood self-published a novel, Edgar and the Boreal Crown, that is about an "ex-player who is raising a teenage hockey-playing daughter in Vancouver, and drives a food truck that offers up only healthy grub."